 The indigenous Borucan tribe is located in a remote mountainous area in central Costa Rica.

-Over time, however, the tradition nearly died.
-In 1970 a group of women united with the focus of reclaiming the original traditions that made their people distinct.
+However, the tradition nearly died.
+In 1970 a group of women joined with the focus of reclaiming the original traditions that made their people distinct.
 The group formed as the association La Flor de Boruca.
-They have financially subsisted primarily from sales of their textiles and handiwork until the pandemic hit.
+They have financially subsisted primarily from sales of their textiles and handiwork.

 Boruca (also called Brunca, Brunka or Borunca) are a proud indigenous people of Costa Rica.
 Their striking, hand-carved Boruca masks are so popular that imitations are sold throughout the Central American country.
 But the indigenous culture is more than a mask.